RPM-Robotics-Lab/multi_band_enhancement/README.md

 ### Demo

-Just run 'demo.m' script to get sample results.
+Run 'demo.m' script to get sample results.
 There are several sample haze images in _images/fattal_ folder.
 Once the process is done, the output image and transmission map will be plotted.

 ### Author